hokiedsp/matlab-mexutils/README.md

 Defines `mexAllocator` class, which is a custom C++ allocator.
 It wraps `mxCalloc()`, `mxRealloc()`, and `mxFree()`.
 This allocator is useful to write a template class, which dynamically allocates memory and the allocated memory is later used in Matlab (i.e., set to an `mxArray` object) completely detached from the template class.
 Such template class could be written independent of Matlab with an Allocator template.

-## Building MEX function with CMake
+## Building MEX Functions with CMake

 [CMake](http://cmake.org) is one of the most widely used cross-platform build automation software, and it meshes well with MATLAB, which is also a cross-platform environment.
 While `mex` command in MATLAB does exactly that, configuring it becomes cumbersome quickly as the scale of the project grows.
 The couple features of CMake makes it very attractive platform to build MEX functions: